tdonlan/BattleMicrogame/README.md

 2017-07-14

--BUG - if you dont click anything, no one wins the round (no effect), should default to enemy win -BUG - whenyou click to restart after a battle, the last entry persists in the log -clear the output text after each round
+x-BUG - if you dont click anything, no one wins the round (no effect), should default to enemy win -BUG - whenyou click to restart after a battle, the last entry persists in the log -clear the output text after each round
 -better helpers to reset vars.
+-countdown till battle starts: 3...2...1...
+Fight!
+-show damage done on each side.

+-should damage be more of a continuous function of accuracy?  plus some randomness?